rudraptpsingh/memory_allocator/readme.md

 3. size is growing, and current block isn't big enough, but adjacent blocks are free.
 Combine with the right neighbors as much as possible until we get enough space, or until we know we can't get enough space.

+Testing:
+The following command is run to check for no memory leaks. leaks --atExit -- ./obj/test.o